aboah1994/Machine-Learning-Projects/README.md

 # Machine-Learning-with-Real-World-Projects
-Code Repository for Machine Learning with Real World Projects, Published by Packt
+Code Repository for Machine Learning with Real World Projects